aryapsinha/languagelearner/README.md

 ## What it does

-Found in Translation (a play on the saying lost in translation) is a streamlined language learning tool that allows users to reinforce vocabulary from everyday web browsing through conversational practice.
-The Chrome extension detects the language of highlihgted text and translates it to English.
-Users are then able to save terms they wish to practice using in conversation.
-Saved terms and an interactable AI chatbot are available in a web app.
+Found in Translation (a play on lost in translation) is a streamlined language learning tool that helps users reinforce vocabulary from everyday web browsing through conversational practice.
+The Chrome extension detects the language of highlighted text and translates it into English.
+Users can then save terms they want to practice in conversation.
+These saved terms, along with an interactive AI chatbot, are accessible via a companion web app.

 ## Inspiration

+We identified three key challenges that inspired us to create this language learning tool:

+1. Personalized Vocabulary – Many language learners want to focus on words and phrases relevant to their daily lives, rather than generic vocabulary lists.
-We identified three main issues that inspired us to create this language learning tool.
-First, many language learners want to learn vocabulary terms that are personalized and applicable in the context of everyday life.
-Secondly, apps like Quizlet require users to manually compile flashcards, which can be a redundant and time-consuming process.
-Moreover, traditional language learning apps often lack interactive and contextual conversation practice, making it difficult for learners to apply new vocabulary in real-world scenarios.
-By integrating an AI chatbot that dynamically engages users with their saved words, Found in Translation bridges the gap between passive learning and active usage, fostering deeper language retention.
+2. Inefficient Study Methods – Apps like Quizlet require users to manually create flashcards, which can be repetitive and time-consuming.
+3. Lack of Contextual Practice – Traditional language learning apps often fail to provide interactive, real-world conversation practice, making it harder to apply new vocabulary effectively.

+Found in Translation addresses these issues by integrating an AI chatbot that dynamically engages users with their saved words.
+This approach bridges the gap between passive learning and active usage, fostering deeper language retention.

 ## How we built it